nim-lang/Nim/styleguide.rst

         echo x
 ```

-Whenever an example of usage would be helpful to the user, please include a sample within the documentation in RST format as below.
+Whenever an example of usage would be helpful to the user, you should include one within the documentation in RST format as below.

 ```nim
     proc addThree*(x, y, z: int8): int =